-There is an ugly side to traveling with kids
+There is an ugly side to travelling with kids

-We have all thought of it, no one really mentions it, and thus everyone is left in the dark as to the real life of a traveling family.
+We have all thought of it, no one really mentions it, and thus everyone is left in the dark as to the real life of a travelling family.
 Yeah sure, some kids are mellow and just go with the flow.
 Some are easy going and just love everything.
 But the average child is not like this.
 The average child has strong opinions and even stronger desires to carry out those opinions, regardless of the consequences.
-This is the unspoken truth of traveling with those precious little bundles we call our children.
+This is the unspoken truth of travelling with kids those precious little bundles of joy we call our children.

 Tantrums in Public

 People think we are kidnapping them.
 Seriously, when the yelling and kicking and screaming are at their max, onlookers suddenly start looking and asking each other questions.
-We haven’t gotten spoken to yet, but the kids are getting older so hopefully this ends soon.
-You never know when traveling with kids; witching hour is a real thing and being exhausted from all the travel and over-stimulation from the surrounding area can push even the greatest traveler over the edge.
+We haven’t gotten spoken to yet, but the kids are getting older so hopefully, this ends soon.
+You never know when travelling with kids; witching hour is a real thing and being exhausted from all the travel and over-stimulation from the surrounding area can push even the greatest traveller over the edge.

 Even if they are being good, they can’t seem to lower their volume or intensity of the conversation.
 Private conversations seem to be blared out at maximum volume and they repeat the worst parts of it while eavesdropping.
 Stop talking about why that person is this or why they are eating that!
 Please!

 I am a talker.
 I have always been a talker, just ask my mom.
 When I tell her my ears are bleeding between the two kids talking over my husband, she just giggles and says karma.
 But it’s true!
 They don’t stop talking.
 Sometimes I just want peace and quiet.
 I really want to listen to the audio guide that I just paid 5 euro for, or to hear the stories on the Hop On Hop Off bus.
 Heck, I would settle for the announcements on the train.